 Can you find the bird in each picture?

 The Willow Ptarmigan is a master of camouflage.
-Here, it blends in with the tundra in Denali National Park and Preserve in Alaska.
+Here, it blends in with the tundra in Denali National Park and Preserve in Alaska in winter (left) and summer (right).

 How many hares?

 The snowshoe hare (related to rabbits, but not the same type of animal) is one of the most well-known examples of camouflage, not just in winter, but also in summer.
-How many hares do you see in the trail camera photo?
+How many hares do you see in the trail camera photo on the right?

 Adaptation through evolution

-These animals aren’t able to choose to change color based on when there is snow on the ground and when there isn’t, however.
+Animals aren’t able to decide to change color based on when there is snow on the ground and when there isn’t.
 How do they know when to turn from brown to white and back again?
 Hormones in their bodies respond to changes in day length by causing their fur and feathers to change colors (growing new fur/feathers or in the case of the hare, changing color of hair tips to white) in the fall and spring.
-In years when snow doesn’t cover the ground until later than usual, these animals are easy to see when they are white while the environment is still brown.
-Likewise, when snow persists late into the spring, they might already be changing to their summer coats, standing out against the still white background.
-Animals that avoid predation survive to produce young with similar traits, and over time, adaptations like camouflage become more common.
+In years when snow doesn’t cover the ground until later than usual, or when it melts earlier than usual in the spring, these animals are easy to see when they are white while the environment is still brown.
+Likewise, when snow falls earlier than usual in the fall or persists late into the spring, they might have their brown summer coats, standing out against the snowy, white background.
+Blending in helps animals to hide from predators, and those that are successful in avoiding predation survive to produce young with similar traits.
+Because parents pass along traits to their young, adaptations like camouflage become more common in a population of animals (or plants) over time.